wavemode/anytype/README.md

 ## Can't we already do this with dynamic_cast or boost::any?

-Yes, but dynamic_cast is extremely slow and boost::any is a huge dependency. anytype is a small and fast library with an extremely simple interface. anytype has hardly more overhead than a regular heap-allocated object.
+Yes, but dynamic_cast is relatively slow and boost::any is a huge dependency. anytype is a small and fast library with an extremely simple interface. anytype has hardly more overhead than a regular heap-allocated object.

 ## Does this library rely on undefined behavior?